 What is EOS?
 A guide to the entrepreneurial operating system

-The Entrepreneurial Operating System is built on six key components that every business needs to manage and strengthen.
-These components are:
+The Entrepreneurial Operating System (EOS) is built around six key components that every business must manage and strengthen to achieve long-term success.

 Vision